Johannes Peter Müller: Later years

 In the later part of his life he chiefly devoted himself to comparative anatomy.
 Fishes and marine invertebrates were his favorite subjects.
 He took 19 trips to the Baltic and North Sea, the Adriatic and the Mediterranean to investigate salt-water life.

-He authored a comprehensive work on the anatomy of amphibians, which in his era including reptiles.
+He authored a comprehensive work on the anatomy of amphibians, which in his era included reptiles.
 Also, he described several new species of snakes.

 Müller coined the term desmoid, from the Greek desmos 'tendon-like', in 1838.
 The same year, he also described phyllodes tumors, which he called cystosarcoma phyllodes.

 Müller mentored such distinguished scientists and physiologists as Hermann von Helmholtz, Emil du Bois-Reymond, Fritz Müller, Theodor Schwann, Friedrich Gustav Jakob Henle, Ernst Wilhelm Brücke, Carl Ludwig and Ernst Haeckel.
 In 1834, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 In 1846, the American Philosophical Society elected him an international Member.

 Müller died in Berlin in 1858.
 In 1899, a bronze statue by Joseph Uphues was erected in his memory in Koblenz.

 Works

-In addition to his Handbuch der Physiologie (translated by Baly in 1843: of Physiology), his publications include:
+In addition to his Handbuch der Physiologie (translated by W. M. Baly in 1843 as of Physiology), his publications include: